arizvisa/ida-minsc/docs/static/install.rst

 +------------------------+----+------------------------------------------------------+

-In order to shorten the typing required to access the more commonly used parts of the api, there are a number of modules that are aliased.
-Thus to access these parts of the api, one can use their default aliases which are as follows.
+In order to shorten the typing required to access the more commonly used parts of the API, most of the available modules are aliased as shorter and thus easier to remember names.
+Thus to access these parts of the API, one can use these aliases instead of the full module name to get access to them.

 +-----------------------+----+----------------------+
 | module name           |    | alias name           |